ArefEinizade2/ProductGraphSleepNet/README.md

 ## Reproduce the results on the MASS-SS3 database:

-Step 1: After cloning the provided .zip file, download the raw .edf files ("* Base.edf" and "* PSG.edf") of the MASS-SS3 database from the following link and put them in the "MASS SS3 raw edf" folder:
+Step 1: Download the raw .edf files ("* Base.edf" and "* PSG.edf") of the MASS-SS3 database from the following link and put them in the "MASS SS3 raw edf" folder:

 http://ceams-carsm.ca/en/mass/

-Step 2: run `MASS_SS3_process.py` to generate the feature extracted file (i.e., "MASS_SS3_DE_16folds.npz").
+Step 2: Run `MASS_SS3_process.py` to generate the feature extracted file (i.e., "MASS_SS3_DE_16folds.npz").

-Step 3: run "MASS_SS3_Train_Test.py" to reproduce the classification results and generate the learned temporal (i.e., "MASS_SS3_LearnedGraphsTempral.npy") and spatial (i.e., "MASS_SS3_LearnedGraphsSpatial.npy") graphs.
+Step 3: Run `MASS_SS3_Train_Test.py` to reproduce the classification results and generate the learned temporal (i.e., "MASS_SS3_LearnedGraphsTempral.npy") and spatial (i.e., "MASS_SS3_LearnedGraphsSpatial.npy") graphs.

 ## Reproduce the results on the SleepEDF database: